Patient rights, responsibilities and privacy

 Mayo Clinic believes that every patient in our care should be treated with dignity, respect and compassion.
 We recognize that all patients have basic rights, and we are committed to honoring these rights.
 Likewise, the clinic has a right to expect reasonable and responsible behavior from patients, and their relatives and friends.

-Read a summary of rights and responsibilities that serves as a foundation for a good relationship between patients and caregivers.
+This understanding serves as a foundation for a good relationship between patients and caregivers.

 To encourage patients and families to be part of the health care safety team, the Joint Commission has developed the Speak Up program, which provides information on health care safety issues.